rseah145/smw-term2/lesson_6/Practical.md

 4. Use gpupdate /force at memsrv1 to activate the newly linked GPO

-5. Repeat the ping tests
+5. Repeat the ping tests, only the pings between the DC and Win10 client should be successful